annaphillips4/RecollectingDairy/frontend/docs/redux_state.md

          name: "Dog Training",
          numTasks: 5,
          numCompleted: 2,
-         notes: "Remember that your friend asked you to care for this dog on his deathbed, so if this doesn't work at least try to find a no kill shelter."
+         notes: "Remember that your friend asked you to care for this dog on his deathbed, so if this doesn't work at least try to find a no kill shelter.",
          taskIds: [2],
          editPrivIds: [],
          viewPrivIds: [2]